 Financial Aid Policies

-Financial Aid Packaging
+Financial Aid Awarding

-Although Azusa Pacific University offers a limited number of academic-program-based scholarships for graduate students, most graduate financial aid is offered through federal and state programs.
+Although Azusa Pacific University offers a limited number of academic-program-based scholarships for graduate and professional students, most financial aid is offered through federal and state programs.
 Students are encouraged to seek outside aid resources as a means to reduce the amount of loan debt necessary to finance their education.
-A more thorough listing of types of financial aid is available onlineThe university awards all applicants the maximum grant, scholarship, loan, and work-study funds for which they qualify.
+View a more thorough listing of the types of financial aid available.
+The university awards all applicants the maximum grant, scholarship, loan, and work-study funds for which they qualify.
 In some cases federal, state, and/or institutional guidelines may restrict the total amount or type of award a student may receive.
 Based on the student’s Free Application for Federal Student Aid (FAFSA) information and remaining eligibility, the student may be awarded up to the cost of attendance for his/her enrolled program.
-Cost of attendance includes tuition, books and supplies, room, board, transportation, personal, and loan fees.
+Cost of attendance includes tuition, books and supplies, housing and food, transportation, personal expenses, and loan fees.
 Aid will be awarded in the following order according to the student’s eligibility (unless otherwise stated):

-Graduate Student (GR) Stacking Policy
+Graduate Student Stacking Policy

 1. Pell Grant (teaching-credential-only programs)